Stocks News

 Cocoa pods on a tree in a West African plantation as global supplies weigh on prices.

-March 27, 2026 — Cocoa futures traded lower as market expectations for a robust West African harvest and rising exchange inventories reinforced a global supply surplus, outweighing supportive factors from shipping disruptions and slower port deliveries.
+March 27, 2026 — Cocoa futures traded lower as market expectations for a solid West African harvest and rising exchange inventories reinforced a global supply surplus, outweighing supportive factors from shipping disruptions and slower port deliveries.

 Market Moves on Supply Outlook